Group Health offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 - Have a chronic health condition or care for someone who does

-- Commit to co-leading at least one six-week workshop within the first year of training
+- Commit to leading at least one 6-week workshop each year

-For more information and to apply, e-mail Karen Volpe, volunteer supervisor.
+For more information and to apply, e-mail Kathryn Ramos, volunteer supervisor.

 Hospice Care volunteers offer empathetic, nonjudgmental support and services to hospice patients and their caregivers.
 We carefully screen and train our hospice volunteers, who perform duties that supplement but do not substitute for professional services.